iossifovlab/gpf/userdocs/administration/getting_started.rst

         wdae_bootstrap.sh hg38 gpf_test

-As a result, a directory named `gpf_test` should be created with following
+As a result, a directory named `gpf_test` will be created with the following
 structure:

 .. code-block:: bash